 Helaba depends on confidence-sensitive wholesale funding for a part of its lending business and is a net borrower in the interbank market.
 The bank's proven and recurring access to excess liquidity of the regional savings banks and good access to debt capital markets, even in times of stress, are balancing factors.
-As of 31 December 2020, the bank's refinancing structure consisted of (1) €54.4 billion of due to financial institutions, which increased materially from the €35.6 billion reported as of year-end 2019, mainly due to the bank's €17.4 billion participation in the TLTRO III, which will be repaid over three years; (2) €58.4 billion of due to customers; (3) €51.8 billion of securitised liabilities, which included €21.8 billion of covered bonds; 4) €4.2 billion of money market instruments; 5) €16.4 billion of trading, derivative, and other liabilities; and 6) €8.5 billion of shareholders' equity.
+As of 30 June 2021, the bank's refinancing structure consisted of (1) \in 60.3 billion of due to financial institutions, which increased materially from the \in 35.6 billion reported as of year-end 2019, mainly due to the bank's \in 23.9 billion participation in the TLTRO III, which will be repaid over three years; (2) \in 59.5 billion of due to customers; (3) \in 49.3 billion of securitised liabilities, which included \in 19.7 billion of covered bonds; 4) \in 4.0 billion of money market instruments; 5) \in 20.1 billion of trading, derivative, and other liabilities; and 6) \in 8.6 billion of shareholders' equity.

 Helaba typically issues €13 billion to €18 billion in medium- and long-term debt instruments to a broad and diversified investor base per year, of which covered bonds usually account for about a third.
-In 2020, however, only €5.1 billion of medium- and long-term

-Helaba's mixed dependence on savings banks and wholesale market funding funding was sourced in the financial markets given the bank's participation in the TLTRO III, while we expect that volumes in 2021 might also drop somewhat below the usual issuance range given some further TLTRO III drawings (€5.8 billion of medium- and long-term funding was issued by the bank in the first half of 2021).
+In 2020, however, only €5.1 billion of medium- and long-term funding was sourced in the financial markets given the bank's €17.4 billion participation in the TLTRO III in June and September 2020, while we expect that volumes in 2021 might also have dropped somewhat below the usual issuance range given further €6.5 billion of TLTRO III drawings in March 2021 (€5.8 billion of medium- and long-term funding was issued by the bank in the first half of 2021).
 In the longer-term, however, the bank will likely return to its usual issuance levels, given the bank's aim to broadly match-fund its medium- and long-term lending business.